Ansh304/BLOG-POST-APPLICATION/README.md

 # BLOG-POST-APPLICATION
-Blog post application which provide functionality such as posting blogs of different categories and creating, updating, viewing, deleting and commenting on them.
+Blog post application which provide different functionalities to its users :
+* Creating blogs of different categories
+* Updating blogs
+* Viewing blogs
+* Deleting own blogs
+* Commenting on different blogs

+~ Authentication and Authorization using KeyCloak
+~ Estabilishing a Database Schema
+~ Creating a spring Boot App